KriedF/DSI---Building-Software/README.md

 # DSI---Building-Software
 Assignment for Lesson 1 &amp; 2

+Contents:
+Collab Files Folder -- Collab Notebooks from Lesson 1 and 2 README.md

+Summary of homework:
 Lesson 1 Homework
 • Create a personal GitHub repository for today’s work
 • Commit your Hello World and your GitHub API code